Applied Behavior Analysis (ABA) Graduate Programs in Canada

-Applied Behavior Analysis programs, or ABA programs, explore ways to use techniques and concepts of behavior analysis to create behavioral changes.
+Applied Behavior Analysis programs, or ABA programs, explore the use of techniques and psychological concepts to create behavioral changes.
 Offered at the Masters, Doctorate, and Certificate levels, most ABA degree programs cover principles of behavioral psychology and their use in education, mental health, clinical, and other human-service settings.

-Applied behavior analysis programs often highlight a research-based study of how behavior science can be applied to mental ailments such as autism spectrum disorders, or intellectual disabilities.
-There are also ABA programs where behavior is studied so that students can see how consumers act for market research purposes and other business applications.
+Applied behavior analysis graduate programs often highlight a research-based study of how behavior science can be applied to mental ailments such as autism spectrum disorders, or intellectual disabilities.
+There may also be ABA programs where behavior is studied so that students can see how consumers act for market research purposes and other business applications.

 The goal of Applied Behavior Analysis is to help people who have mental illness, autism, developmental disabilities, or other behavior challenges make socially significant behavior changes.